AdamHarries/Gideon-Soliloquy/Character.md

     - Mason's tools
     - Dwarvish Children's book
     - Magic sword (+1, +2 to hit + to damage vs evil creatures)
-    - 3 berries & 5 leaves for growing and shrinking
+    - 2 berries & 2 leaves for growing and shrinking
     - 1x potion of fire giant strength (Given to bolsano to try and replicate)
     - Dragonskin cloak (resistance to lightning attacks)
+    - Dried cod fish for the crestcat (Less than half left)

 Spells:
     - Blade Ward         (action),   (Cantrip), (V, S)